 For rooms with carpet, you may want to use a specialist carpet cleaner to lift out any deep-set grime.
 This is the same for rugs.
 Make sure you're ready to tackle stains straight away next time by stocking up on the best carpet cleaning products.

-If you've got hard flooring – wood, tile or stone for example – mop with water and this Multipurpose Cleaner from Flash.
+If you've got hard flooring – wood, tile or stone for example – mop with water and this Multipurpose Cleaner (opens in new tab) from Flash.
 Leave to dry before re-entering the room.
 Use our buyer's guide to the best mops to get a fast, easy shine.
 Cleaning tiles?
 Don't miss our guide to the best floor tile cleaners to cut the grime and the elbow grease.
-And, if you'd rather leave it to technology, you might like to invest in a specialist hard floor cleaner – have a read of the Kärcher FC5 hard floor cleaner review to see if you want it on next year's Christmas list...
+And, if you'd rather leave it to technology, you might like to invest in a specialist hard floor cleaner – have a read of the Kärcher FC5 hard floor cleaner review if you think you might brave hosting a party again...

 8. Spot treat any problem areas – red wine, vomit and other soft furnishing stains